-INPUTS AND OUTPUTS > ViSi CONNECT > STAGEBOXES
+INPUTS AND OUTPUTS > VISI CONNECT > STAGEBOXES

-With a MADI card fitted, the Si Performer can be connected to A variety of additional I/O, including the Soundcraft Stageboxes.
+Using the fitted MADI-USB card, the Si Impact can be connected to A variety of additional I/O, including the Soundcraft Stageboxes.

 Soundcraft Mini Stagebox

 Two variations of a smaller Stagebox for general use when modular I/O is not required.